Equivocada

-"Equivocada" is the lead single of the live album Primera fila by Mexican pop star Thalía.
+"Equivocada" (Mistake) is the lead single of the live album Primera fila by Mexican pop star Thalía.
 The single was officially released on October 7, 2009.
 It is a tragic love ballad.
 The song is a success for Thalía, already exceeding the number of digital sales in Mexico, Latin America, USA and Europe.
 The song peaked at No. 2 in the Latin Pop songs category on the Billboard charts and No. 8 on the Hot Latin Songs chart.

 Critical reception

 Monica Herrera from Billboard Magazine gave a positive review for the song, saying that:

 "For the first single from her live album 'Thalía en Primera Fila', Mexican pop star Thalía delivers a moving ballad about a once-serious relationship that turned out to be a mistake.
 'I was always wrong, and I just didn't want to see it,' she sings in Spanish.
 'Because for you I gave my life/Because everything that begins also ends.'
 After a string of dance-pop singles that aimed for a crossover audience, it's refreshing to hear Thalía pull back and tackle a downtempo number with a classic feel, particularly in a live setting that allows her to showcase her vocals.
 Thalía recently posted a YouTube clip of herself in the studio with Aventura recording a bachata version of 'Equivocada'."

 The music video of the song is the live performance by Thalía in Bank United Center (Miami) on 29 July 2009.